oslabs-beta/Kafmira/README.md

 <h3> Our thanks... </h3>

-  <p>Please feel free to fork, clone, and contribute and help KafMira grow!
+  <p>Please feel free to fork, clone, to contribute and help KafMira grow!
 Remember to leave a star if you'd like to support our work!</P>
   <p> - the KafMira Team </p>